WildcatIP/other.js/FEATURES.md

 Bots are bots and humans are humans.
 If a Feature posts on behalf of a user, they are clearly marked as coming from an Identity owned by that Feature.
 A renderer may choose how to display the Feature's identity and/or the user it acted on behalf of. (e.g. clicking on them reveals which Feature is posting.
 This function stacks as a word-of-mouth discovery mechanism for new Features).

+### Minimize Kingmakers

+There are pros and cons to open, democratic models like the web vs closed, kingmaker models like app stores.
+We aim for a hybrid approach that capitalizes on the strengths while minimizing the downsides of each.

+- All Features must abide by a ToS.
+- All Features which utilize Other's servers require a verified developer account.
+This is our app store equivalent.
+- All Features which utilize permission guarded capabilities must be run on Other's servers.
+It's possible we may allow users to override this similar to how macOS allows non-verified apps to be installed with user consent.
+- A verified developer may host any Feature on Other's servers.
+There may be a fee structure.
+There may be reviews.
+- Any Feature which uses only driveby permissions may be hosted on third-party servers.
+This is our open web equivalent.
+- It is possible for third party channels to do aggregation of driveby safe Features (e.g. third party search engines).

 ## Applicability

 Any Feature may be applied at four distinct levels: `channel`, `identity`, `account` and `builtin`.